Science & Innovation Revolutionizes Hernia Repair

-The treatment concept for inguinal hernia repair with the 3D dynamic regenerative scaffold ProFlor: the video shows the revolutionary features of the device
+The treatment concept for inguinal hernia repair with the 3D dynamic regenerative scaffold ProFlor: the videos show the revolutionary features of the device

 https://youtu.be/bB4wPwfIhsE